google/WebFundamentals/src/content/en/tools/chrome-devtools/remote-debugging/local-server.md

 To enable port forwarding:

 1. Set up [remote debugging](.) between your development machine and your Android device.
-When you're finished, you should see your Android device in the left-hand menu of the **Inspect Devices** dialog and a **Connected** status indicator.
+When you're finished, you should see your Android device in the list.
-1. In the **Inspect Devices** dialog in DevTools, enable **Port forwarding**.
-1. Click **Add rule**.
+1. Click **Port forwarding** button. `localhost:8080` is set up by default.
    ![adding a port forwarding rule](imgs/add-rule.png)
+1. Check **Enable port forwarding**.
+If you want to set up other ports, follow the steps 4 and 5.
+Otherwise skip to step 6.
-1. In the **Device port** textfield on the left, enter the `localhost` port number from which you want to be able to access the site on your Android device.
+1. In the **Port** textfield on the left, enter the `localhost` port number from which you want to be able to access the site on your Android device.
 For example, if you wanted to access the site from `localhost:5000` you would enter `5000`.
-1. In the **Local address** textfield on the right, enter the IP address or hostname on which your site is running on your development machine's web server, followed by the port number.
+1. In the **IP address and port** textfield on the right, enter the IP address or hostname on which your site is running on your development machine's web server, followed by the port number.
 For example, if your site is running on `localhost:7331` you would enter `localhost:7331`.
-1. Click **Add**.
+1. Click **Done**.

 Port forwarding is now set up.
-You can see a status indicator of the port forward on the device's tab within the **Inspect Devices** dialog.
+You can see a status indicator of the port forward at the top as well as besides the device name.

 ![port forwarding status](imgs/port-forwarding-status.png)